Delino Dexter Calvin: Business life

 In 1836, he became involved in the Kingston Stave Forwarding Company with John Counter and an American, Hiram Cook, (later, in 1838 it became, Calvin and Cook) and, in 1844, moved to Garden Island in Canada West because the location was the most ideal to collect and raft timber that was to be forwarded down the St. Lawrence River.
 The Garden Island location was ideal because Calvin could operate within the British (Commonwealth) system.
 Further, the location, at the foot of the Great Lakes, provided a sheltered bay for building rafts of timber and for access to retrieve the bound rafts.

 The company owned between twelve and fifteen ships which transported timber, mostly oak and pine, from the Great Lakes to Garden Island, where the logs were built into rafts that were floated down the Saint Lawrence to Quebec City for transportation to Britain to company offices in Liverpool and Glasgow.
 The company also operated a number of business ventures that enabled Calvin to be significantly diversified.
-The acted as general merchants, shipbuilders and manufacturers, transported other goods and operated a tugboat service.
+They acted as general merchants, shipbuilders and manufacturers, transported other goods and operated a tugboat service.
 Calvin's business ventures were incredibly successful amassing a fortune of assets of $460,000 in 1871.
 Calvin also served as a director of the Kingston and Pembroke Railway.

 By 1862, he became sole owner of Garden Island and looked after the small community of approximately 750 people who mainly consisted of company workers, serving as reeve when it was incorporated as a village in 1866.
 With considerable generosity for his employees, his company subsidized a school, an excellent library for the timeframe, post office, and several fraternal societies.
 Calvin enforced prohibition on the island.
 He was also reeve of Wolfe Island and became warden for Frontenac County in 1863.
 In 1873, a recession followed a panic that lead Calvin to cut the wages of his beloved employees, however, in consideration of their well-being, he refused to resort to lay offs of any kind and allowed the more senior employees to purchase shares in the company.

 He was elected to the provincial legislature in an 1868 by-election after the death of the sitting member and served until 1875.
 He was elected again in 1877 after the death of Peter Graham and served until 1883.
 He died on Garden Island in 1884 and was buried in Clayton next to his mother and his first wife.

-The township of Calvin in Nipissing District was named after him.